 - Create a completely new document

-- Add before/after the current page when a document is still open
+- Add it before/after the current page (available only when that page is being viewed in GoodNotes)

 3. Drag & Drop